Eddie Phillips (quarterback): Later life

-Phillips was drafted in the 5th Round of the 1972 NFL draft by the Los Angeles Rams, but with the intention of turning him into a safety.
+Phillips was drafted 95th overall in the fourth round of the 1972 NFL draft by the Los Angeles Rams, but with the intention of turning him into a safety.
 During the pre-season he played in several games and during one, he collided with rookie running back Ray Jamieson of the Oakland Raiders.
 The collision broke Jamison's neck and ended his career.
 Phillips was waived just before the start of the season, one of the last players cut to make room on the roster for the start of the season.

 After his career was over, Phillips married Tom Landry's daughter Kitty and became a banker in Austin.

 In the 2014 movie My All American, Phillips is portrayed by actor Mike Seitz.